cjlew/DOMquery/README.md

 A JavaScript DOM Manipulation Library

 ## Description
-DOMquery is a DOM Manupulation library inspired by jQuery and written in vanilla JavaScript.
+DOMquery is a DOM Manipulation library inspired by jQuery and written in vanilla JavaScript.
 Functionalities include:

 * Creating DOM Elements